-Developed by a team of clients, service providers, clinicians, scientists, researchers, and administrators, this new virtual model enhances the delivery of virtual care and essentially replicates the experience of an in-person visit, but virtually, from wherever the person is at.
+Developed by a team of clients, service providers, clinicians, scientists, researchers, and administrators, and created in collaboration with Emids, this new virtual model enhances the delivery of virtual care and essentially replicates the experience of an in-person visit, but virtually, from wherever the person is at.

 All that’s needed is an Internet connection and a device with a camera, such as a mobile phone, computer, or tablet.

 "This is now one of the easiest, and most accessible health solutions in the city."Individuals connect with the RAAM clinic by “checking in” at theroyal.accessRAAM.ca during clinic hours.
 (If it’s after hours, they’re redirected to other resources.)
 After check-in, individual answers a few preliminary questions and submits health card information for validation.
 After “entering” the digital front door, they meet virtually by video with a clinician who assesses their needs and goals.
 Individuals may also be connected virtually with other members of the health care team which might include an addictions counsellor, social worker, nurse, nurse practitioner, or physician, among others.
 The RAAM digital front door also allows the individual’s family member, friend or support worker to attend the virtual appointment.

 Virtual care is a key part of the provincial plan to maintain health services while preventing the spread of COVID-19.
 With a catchment area that includes Ottawa and surrounding areas, the virtual RAAM clinic casts a wider net and can help more people than the typical walk-in model.
 This is especially needed in rural areas, and with over 50 RAAM clinics across the province, it’s an idea that is also scalable.

 This initiative received provincial funding to enhance the pandemic response through appropriate virtual care options, which are key in ensuring continuity of health services while preventing the spread of COVID-19.